Meet the cast of 2020’s Silent Witness series 23

 - Silent Witness: Who’s Nikki Alexander’s new love curiosity?
 Actor Michael Landes on dashing American Matt Garcia

 What else has Michael Landes been in?
 The actor starred as Jimmy Olsen in Lois & Clark: The New Adventures of Superman.
-His different credit embody Miranda, Remaining Vacation spot 2, Hooten & the Girl, Love Soup, Traitors, Angel Has Fallen, and Upstairs Downstairs.
+His different credit embrace Miranda, Closing Vacation spot 2, Hooten & the Girl, Love Soup, Traitors, Angel Has Fallen, and Upstairs Downstairs.

 Will Thorp performs Peter Forbes

 Who’s Peter Forbes?
-A bereaved father, whose son Jason disappeared on his method residence from judo coaching.
+A bereaved father, whose son Jason disappeared on his means residence from judo coaching.
 Six months later, the boy’s physique has been discovered – and Peter calls for solutions.

 What else has Will Thorp been in?
-Having spent a while enjoying Paul ‘Woody’ Joyner in Casualty, Will Thorp went on to play Chris Grey in Coronation Road a couple of years later.
-He performed the character Toby Zed in David Tennant-era Physician Who, and can be a prolific stage actor and narrator of audiobooks – lending his voice to a collection of Physician Who novels.
+Having spent a while taking part in Paul ‘Woody’ Joyner in Casualty, Will Thorp went on to play Chris Grey in Coronation Avenue a number of years later.
+He performed the character Toby Zed in David Tennant-era Physician Who, and can be a prolific stage actor and narrator of audiobooks – lending his voice to a sequence of Physician Who novels.

 Lily Bevan performs Tina Forbes